BUCS110-B1-Fall2024/final-project-dunking-ducks/template_final_project-master/README.md

 2. Denis Khrapko

 #Project Description:
-User must move his player 2-dimensionally in order to dodge asteroids.
-The asteroids will spawn in at random trajectories, speeds, and with increasing frequency.
-Randomly spawning power-ups can also be implemented to increase players speed or grant invincibility briefly.
+The user must move his player 2-dimensionally to dodge asteroids.
+The asteroids will spawn at random trajectories and speeds and with increasing frequency.
+Randomly spawning power-ups can also be implemented to increase player's speed or grant invincibility briefly.
 The player will earn 1 point for each second survived, and will play for a high score.

 #Program Design - Features:
-1. Start Menu
+1. Lives (Changeable)
-2. Moveing Asteroids
+2. Moving Asteroids
 3. Moving character must avoid collisions with asteroids
-4. Power-ups that change player's state
+4. Power-ups that change the player's state
 4. Game Over Screen
 5. Score Keeping

 ### Classes
-<< You should have a list of each of your classes with a description >>

 # class Player
 - The Player class represents the player's character in the game, which can be moved in all four directions and drawn on the game screen